Urine: Survival uses

+Urophagia is the consumption of urine.
+Urine was consumed in several ancient cultures for various health, healing, and cosmetic purposes.
+People have been known to drink urine in extreme cases of water scarcity.

 The US Army Field Manual advises against drinking urine for survival.
 The manual explains that drinking urine tends to worsen rather than relieve dehydration due to the salts in it, and that urine should not be consumed in a survival situation, even when there is no other fluid available.
 In hot weather survival situations, where other sources of water are not available, soaking cloth (a shirt for example) in urine and putting it on the head can help cool the body.

 During World War I, Germans experimented with numerous poisonous gases as weapons.
 After the first German chlorine gas attacks, Allied troops were supplied with masks of cotton pads that had been soaked in urine.
 It was believed that the ammonia in the pad neutralized the chlorine.
 These pads were held over the face until the soldiers could escape from the poisonous fumes.

 Urban legend states that urine works well against jellyfish stings.
 This scenario has appeared many times in popular culture including in the Friends episode "The One With the Jellyfish", an early episode of Survivor, as well as the films The Real Cancun (2003), The Heartbreak Kid (2007) and The Paperboy (2012).
 However, at best it is ineffective, and in some cases this treatment may make the injury worse.